virocon-organization/virocon/README.rst

   - inverse second-order reliability method (ISORM),
   - the direct sampling contour method or the
   - highest density contour method.

-ViroCon is written in Python 3.7.4.
-The software is seperated in two main packages, viroconweb and viroconcom.
-This is the repository of viroconcom, which is the numerical core.
-It handles the statistical computations. viroconweb builds on viroconcom and is a web-based application with a graphical user interface.
-It has its own `repository`_.

 How to use viroconcom
 ---------------------